Themehigh/themehigh.github.io/_posts/2019-11-01-email-customizer-knowledge-base.markdown

 ### EMAILS ARE NOT DELIVERED ?

-If emails from Email Customizer plugin (including Test email) are sent but not delivered, then please check the following,
+If emails from Email Customizer plugin (including Test email) are not delivered, then please check the following,

 1. Check if any SMTP plugin is active.
 If yes check whether the SMTP plugin is configured correctly.
 Try placing Test mail from the SMTP plugin to rule out issues.
+2. If no SMTP plugins are active, then
 2. Deactivate the Email Customizer plugin and confirm whether WooCommerce Default emails are delivered.
 3. If none of the above steps solve the issue, please contact Email Customizer support team